-Other important topics covered include how shoulder injury compensation payouts are calculated, the evidence you can use to prove third-party liability, as well as some example scenarios to explain how a shoulder injury can occur.
+In our guide, we’ll cover important topics, including how shoulder injury compensation payouts are calculated, the evidence you can use to prove third-party liability, as well as some example scenarios to explain how a shoulder injury can occur.

 Our solicitors can offer their services on a strictly No Win No Fee basis.
 In the final section of this guide, we examine the clear advantages of beginning a potential shoulder injury claim with us.

-Our advisors are available all day every day to answer your questions, discuss the claims process further and provide a free consultation regarding your eligibility to claim.
+Our advisors are available all day, every day to answer your questions, discuss how to claim and provide a free consultation regarding your eligibility to claim.
 Get in touch with the team today via:

 Shoulder injury compensation can contain up to two heads.
 The first heading, general damages, covers the pain and suffering your injuries cause you, as well as the wider impact your shoulder injury has on your life.